 Ask an Expert – August Yard and Garden Checklist

-The heat is on, and yards and gardens are trying to keep up with the temperatures.
-Consider these tips from the USU Extension Gardeners Almanac to keep your garden thriving this month.
+The heat is on, and yards and gardens are trying to keep up with high temperatures and drought conditions.
+Consider these tips from the USU Extension Gardeners Almanac to help your garden succeed this month.
 Also included are links for further information.

 - Beginning in early August, plant selected cool season vegetables for a fall harvest.